songjiajia2018/LINEAGE/README.md

 We have provided an example data **“TF1_clones.rda”** containing a mitochondrial genotype matrix of TF1_clones and its validated cell lineage information in the *data* dictionary of LINEAGE package, which can be used for test.
 It should be noted that **the result has a certain randomness** because of the randomness from clustering and dimension reduction processes.

 #### 4.0 preprocessing: generate mitochondrial genotype matrixes
-After alignment, A new bam file consisting of MtDNA records, which were extracted from the alignment result with SAMtools(36), was obtained.
+After alignment, new bam files consisting of MtDNA records, which were extracted from the alignment result with SAMtools, were obtained.
 ```{r mtbam, eval=FALSE}
 STAR --runThreadN {RUNNING_THREADS_NUMBER} --genomeDir {GENOME_PATH} --outFileNamePrefix {PREFIX} --sjdbGTFfile {GTF} --outSAMunmapped Within --readFilesIn {FASTQ1} {FASTQ2}
 samtools view -bS {STAR_OUT_SAM} > {OUT_BAM}